 Alcohol and Recruiting Policy

 We know that you are anxious to host students in as gracious a manner as possible during the recruiting process, but please do not serve alcoholic beverages.
 Serving alcohol to underage individuals is against the law in the Commonwealth of Pennsylvania, and in other states.
 While it is not illegal to serve alcohol to those 21 or over, it puts all students in an uncomfortable position, as they may feel pressured to drink whether they want to or not.
 By serving alcohol, you are giving the impression that drinking is a requisite part of the work environment at your organization.
 Students who, for personal or religious reasons, do not drink may be dissuaded from accepting employment with your firm.
 Furthermore, please do not hold recruiting events in bars or clubs.
 These requests are in keeping with University policies, and the policies of the National Association of Colleges and Employers.
-Please let us know if you have any questions.

 Non-Discrimination Policy Statement